nborko/sublime-empycopyfix/README.md

 behavior of Copy in Sublime Text is to copy the contents of the current line if no text has been selected.
 This plugin makes ST act like every other application in existence, by not altering the copy buffer if no text is selected.
-The original behavior is assigned to the fallback hitkey, Crtl+Insert.
+The original behavior is assigned to the fallback hotkey, Crtl+Insert.

+This plugin is licensed under an MIT License http://opensource.org/licenses/MIT

 Copyright (c) 2012-2013 by Nicholas Borko